 Different disciplines have very different “half lives” for journal articles, making it very difficult to include a particular time period in an overall policy.
 Instead, the opt out exists for authors whose publishers require a delay before posting.

 With or without this policy, the academic community will need to work on the problem of version control in digital scholarship.
 There are technical and standard-based solutions that will address this problem.
-The has been examining this issue, along with the International working group of scholars, scholarly societies, and publishersand the AAAS, among others.
+Some of those examining this issue include an International working group of scholars, scholarly societies, and publishersand the AAAS, among others.
 Nomenclature and modeling efforts have been begun by the National Information Standards Organization and the Version Identification Framework.
 These efforts will be closely monitored.